Brian Carney (rugby)

 Brian Carney (born 23 July 1976) is an Irish professional rugby league commentator and former dual-code rugby international player.
-He most recently played rugby league for Warrington Wolves, but he also played for Gateshead Thunder, Hull F.C. and Wigan Warriors in the Super League, as well as Newcastle Knights in the NRL.
+He most recently played rugby league for Warrington Wolves, but he also played for Gateshead Thunder, Hull F.C. and Wigan Warriors in the Super League, as well as Newcastle Knights in the National Rugby League.
 Carney crossed codes to play rugby union for Munster between 2007 and 2009.
 He earned caps for international representation, for Ireland in both rugby league and rugby union, and also Great Britain and Ireland in rugby league.
 He also played Gaelic football as a junior.